-While practicing as a private sector Certified Public Accountant and Certified Financial Planner, John Moorlach began his career in public service 23 years ago when he warned that then Orange County Treasurer-Tax Collector Robert Citron’s risky investment strategies would lead to bankruptcy.
+John Moorlach began his career in public service, while practicing as a private sector Certified Public Accountant and Certified Financial Planner, in 1994 when he warned that then Orange County Treasurer-Tax Collector Robert Citron’s risky investment strategies would lead to bankruptcy.

 In the aftermath, the Board of Supervisors appointed John Moorlach to serve out the term of County Treasurer-Tax Collector, where he took immediate steps to reorganize county finances, cut losses, lessen risk, and create efficiencies within government.

 Moorlach became well known nationally for his bold and effective steps in recovering the county’s financial outlook, as well as for his drive for greater transparency in government financial operations.

 John Moorlach was twice re-elected to County Treasurer-Tax Collector.
 In 2006, voters elected John to serve in his first of two terms on the Board of Supervisors, where he continued his focus on reforming the county’s budget practices and sounding the alarm on the county’s growing unfunded liabilities.

 As Supervisor, John Moorlach served on Orange County’s most prominent boards, commissions, and committees, including:

 - Orange County Transportation Authority